TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 Layout 2 (Config) has five additional small pad-buttons on the far right side:
 Red     Press to toggle the Math KeyPad on/off.
 Blue    Press to toggle the Macro Composition Keyboard on/off.
-Green   Press to toggle the Media Keypad on/off.
+Yellow  Press to toggle the Media Keypad on/off.
-SkyBlue Press to toggle the Number Keypad on/off.
+Grey    Press to toggle the Number Keypad on/off.
-Yellow  Options Pad: KeyBrd Mode - Direct Mode On/Off (Blue "D" indicator).
+Green   Options Pad: KeyBrd Mode - Direct Mode On/Off (Blue "D" indicator).
                      NumPad Mode - Switch between 3 NumPad pages.

 The 5 Pads has the following functions in Layouts 1, 3, and 4 (M S T Keys):